trailofbits/krf/README.md

 ## How does it work?

-KRF rewrites the Linux system call table: when configured via `krfctl`, KRF replaces faultable syscalls with thin wrappers.
+KRF rewrites the Linux or FreeBSD system call table: when configured via `krfctl`, KRF replaces faultable syscalls with thin wrappers.

-Each wrapper then performs a check to see whether the call should be faulted (currently `personality(2)` + RNG).
+Each wrapper then performs a check to see whether the call should be faulted using a configurable targeting system capable of targeting a specific `personality(2)`, PID, UID, and/or GID.
 If the process **shouldn't** be faulted, the original syscall is invoked.

 Finally, the targeted call is faulted via a random failure function.
 For example,